 Luke, chapter 16, tells the story of the Rich man and the Beggar, Dives and Lazarus.
 It shows how some choices we make lead to addictions that can determine our eternal destiny.
 Gluttony, one of the 7 Deadly Sins, is a poison that has an antidote — the Cardinal Virtue called Temperance or Moderation.

-For older American, that word conjures up images of Carrie Nation shattering bottles of gin to usher in Prohibition.
+For older Americans, that word conjures up images of Carrie Nation shattering bottles of gin to usher in Prohibition.

 But the word temperance does not mean abstinence from alcohol or total abstinence from anything, for that matter.
 It means that the desire for pleasures of various sorts is brought into balance with other legitimate needs and obligations.